bnb-chain/BEPs/BEP12.md

 | Recipients    | sdk.AccAddress[] | Recipients to whitelist |

 #### New Transaction: UnwhitelistRecipients
+A node should reject the transaction if any of the accounts are not already whitelisted by this sender.

-Parameters for removing whitelisted recipients
+Parameters for removing whitelisted recipients:

 |             | Type             | Description                      |
 |-------------|------------------|----------------------------------|